As prices rise at rapid pace, Fed chief seeks patience

 “This particular inflation is just unique in history,” Powell said Thursday before the Senate Banking, Housing and Urban Affairs Committee.
 “We don’t have another example of the last time we reopened a $20 trillion economy.
 We’re humble about what we understand.”

-Powell is giving his twice-a-year monetary policy report to Congress.
+Powell gave his twice-a-year monetary policy report to Congress this week.
 On Wednesday, he appeared before the House Financial Services Committee where he said inflation may slow “in six months or so,” suggesting a clear reading on inflation won’t come until the end of the year.

 “This is the Fed saying it is prepared to endure a longer period of elevated inflation than just a few months,” Tim Duy, chief U.S. economist at SGH Macro Advisers, a consulting firm, wrote this week.

-Powell aims to soothe senators and members of Congress, with Republicans in particular repeatedly raising the issue of higher prices, often blaming them on President Biden's $1.9 trillion rescue package enacted in March.
+Powell aimed to soothe senators and members of Congress, with Republicans in particular repeatedly raising the issue of higher prices, often blaming them on President Joe Biden's $1.9 trillion rescue package enacted in March.

+The Biden administration has said the recent burst of inflation reflected the nature of restarting the U.S. economy.

+White House press secretary Jen Psaki told reporters at a Thursday briefing that supply-chain issues and the shortage of semiconductors are being addressed through legislation and executive actions.
+The ultimate goal is to increase the supply of available goods, something Psaki said the president’s jobs and infrastructure package would help with.

+“We understand the threat that inflation poses,” Psaki said.
+“We will be vigilant.”

-On Tuesday, the U.S. reported that prices paid by Americans surged more than they have in the past 13 years in June.
-Powell acknowledged that the increases have been larger than he -- and most economists -- anticipated.
+On Tuesday, the U.S. reported that prices paid by Americans in June surged more than they have in the past 13 years.
+Powell acknowledged that the increases have been larger than he — and most economists — anticipated.

 He attributed the gains to a narrow set of industries that were hit hard by soaring demand and in many cases, severe supply shortages, as the nation emerged from the worst of the pandemic.